eth-cscs/alps-uenv/docs/uenv-gromacs.md

 GROMACS (GROningen Machine for Chemical Simulations) is a versatile and widely-used open source package to perform molecular dynamics, i.e. simulate the Newtonian equations of motion for systems with hundreds to millions of particles.
 It is primarily designed for biochemical molecules like proteins, lipids and nucleic acids that have a lot of complicated bonded interactions, but since GROMACS is extremely fast at calculating the nonbonded interactions (that usually dominate simulations) many groups are also using it for research on non-biological systems, e.g. polymers.

-!!! danger "Licensing Terms and Conditions"
+!!! info "Licensing Terms and Conditions"

     GROMACS is a joint effort, with contributions from developers around the world: users agree to acknowledge use of GROMACS in any reports or publications of results obtained with the Software (see [GROMACS Homepage] for details).